In new iOS beta, Apple teases photo nerds with ProRaw photo support for the iPhone 12 Pro

 At this time, there's no word on if ProRaw will be included in the final version of 14.3, or when it will officially be available to iPhone 12 Pro and 12 Pro Max owners.

-Discuss: iPhone 12's ProRaw photos: Everything to know about Apple's new image format in iOS 14.3
+Discuss: iPhone 12's ProRaw photos: Everything we know about Apple's new image format

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.